vntbryn/love.github.io/README.md

-I just learned html to gift my girl on our monthsary
+It's not even a day since I learned html and css to surprise my girl on our monthsary.